telerik/xaml-docs/controls/radstepprogressbar/overview.md

 ## Key Features

-* __Easily customizeable visuals__: The track bar and each step of the control can be customized by changing their default properties (like color and size) or by replacing the default visualization with a custom one.
+* __Easily customizable visuals__: The track bar and each step of the control can be customized by changing their default properties (like color and size) or by replacing the default visualization with a custom one.
 Read more it the [Appearance]({%slug stepprogressbar-appearance-step%}) section of the documentation.

 * __Data binding support__: RadStepProgressBar comes with built-in data binding support which allows you to provide a collection of any objects that can store information for each step.
 Read more in the [Data Binding]({%slug stepprogressbar-data-binding%}) article.